Women in the United Arab Emirates: Law

 Women are unequal to men under the UAE law.
 Article 72 of the Law on Personal Status allows judges to determine if it is permissible for a married woman to leave the house and to work.
 Unlike the case of children of Emirati fathers, Emirati citizenship is not transmitted automatically to the children of Emirati women.

 Some Emirati laws have been amended in women's favor.
 In 2016, the clause in Article 53.1 of the Penal Code recognizing that a husband has the right to discipline his wife was removed.
 Also, a line in Article 56.1 of the Law on Personal Status stating that a husband has the right to courteous obedience from his wife was removed in 2019.
 In 2020, Article 334 of the Penal Code punishing honor killings by a little as one month in jail was annulled.
 However, families of honor killing victims can waive their right to have the murderer punished in return for blood money (or none) in which case the murderer will be punished by 7 years.

-Under Article 9 (1) of the Federal Decree - Law No.10 of 2019 concerning Protection from Domestic Violence, anyone found guilty of domestic violence will face a maximum of six months in prison and/or a fine of up to Dh5,000 (about $1361).
+Under Article 9 (1) of the Federal Decree-Law No. 10 of 2019 concerning Protection from Domestic Violence, anyone found guilty of domestic violence will face a maximum of six months in prison and/or a fine of up to Dh5,000 (about $1361).
 The law covers physical, emotional, sexual, and economic abuse.

-Some of women's rights under the Personal Status Law require the consent of a male guardian, who is often the husband or a male family member.
+Some of the women's rights under the Personal Status Law require the consent of a male guardian, who is often the husband or a male family member.

 In Sep.
 2020, the updated UAE Labour Law 8/1980 took effect, requiring equal pay for men and women who perform the same work or work of equal value.
 Under Emirati law, women are free to choose their jobs, although employers can ask for permission from a male guardian.

-Pregnant women working in the private sector are entitled to 45 paid schedule days of maternity leave.
+Pregnant women working in the private sector are entitled to 45 paid scheduled days of maternity leave.
 After returning to work, the Emirati law allows mothers an extra hour off per day for breastfeeding.

 The UAE amended in Nov.
 2020 Article 356 of the Penal Code, removing language that was used to punish consensual sex outside of marriage, but marriage certificates continue to be a requirement for obtaining birth certificates, which may affect migrant women and leave their children undocumented.

 Women in the UAE are free to own property and acquire a mortgage, and a third (30%) of all Dubai real estate is owned by women.